Sep 04 2020

-Until recently YouTube had been the home of queer creators, creating one of the biggest spaces for LGBTQ Youth on the internet.
+Until recently YouTube had been the home of queer creators, creating one of the biggest spaces for LGBTQ Tiktok Influencers on the internet.
 LGBTQ vloggers have even managed to build a social hierarchy that mimics that of the traditional celebrity, garnering their own fandom and selling individualised merchandise.
 YouTube has further been a site fuelled by queer activism, whether that be challenging queer representation in the media, or fundraising for life-changing top-surgery for transgender men and women.

 However, TikTok has also quickly become a haven for queer exploration and expression.
 The hashtag #LGBTQ has already achieved 13.9 billion views in TikTok’s short three-year residency.
 Unlike YouTube, TikTok has provided a platform that feels slightly more confessional, and consequently more personal.
 The shorter content style allows users to grasp a snapshot into the stories of LGBTQ youth.
 These stories vary with some videos being more humorous in approach, sharing funny skits and inside jokes about different queer experiences.
 These videos often make light of the microaggressions that queer individuals experience daily, thus creating a feeling of collective catharsis among users.
 Other content includes users discussing difficulties with self-acceptance, family, and the fear of coming out.